jbiason/blog/content/quotes/james-h-boren/index.md

 tags = ["quotes", "james h boren", "leadership"]
 +++

-> When in doubt, mumble; when in trouble, delegate; when in charge, ponder.
+> "When in doubt, mumble; when in trouble, delegate; when in charge, ponder"